srbhr/Life-Principles-Notes/Master.md

 # Principle 1.
 Embrace Reality and Deal with it

 It's really important not to let our biases stand in our way of our objectivity.
-To get good results we need to be analytical rather than emotional.
+To get good results, we need to be analytical rather than emotional.

 Realize that, **Nature optimizes for the whole, not for the individual.** Nature seem to define **good** as what is good for the **whole** & optimizes for it.
 As compared and opposite to our humane definition of good or bad.